Being with the Alpacas

 You will be introduced to each of the alpacas, getting to know their names and a little about each of their unique characters.

-We will then settle into a brief and simple meditation together (sitting on a camp chair or rug on the floor) to help guide us into the present moment and settle our attention towards being present with our surroundings and with the alpacas.
+We will then settle into a brief and simple meditation together to help guide us into the present moment and settle our attention towards being present with ourselves, our surroundings and with the alpacas.

 There will then be time to simply sit quietly amongst the alpacas as they calmly and quietly graze and chew the cud.